professor/exceptional/README.md

 On the client, there are several entities.
 1) The alphas state cards and checklists will be fetched using json.
 We plan to store the json entity in a local cache.

-### Table: Alpha State Cards
+### Table: alpha_state_cards
 | Column | Type  |
 | --- | --- |
 | version | text |
 | json | blob |

-2) The current user state.
-This includes the current user google email address, the selected team id and team name, and a authentication token for using the json integration layer.
-At present, we are exploring whether to store this information in a bundle or in a content provider

-3) List of teams (id, name).
-While for most users this will be empty or one team, a power user might manage multiple teams.
+2) List of teams for the user.
+For most users this will be empty or one team; a power user might manage multiple teams.

-### Table: Teams
+### Table: teams
 | Column | Type  |
 | --- | --- |
 | id | integer |
 | name | string |

-4) List of checked items for a given team.
+3) List of checked items for a given team.
 This will be fetched using json.
 We plan to store the json entity in a local cache.

-### Table: Checked_items
+### Table: checked_items
 | Column | Type  |
 | --- | --- |
 | team_id | integer |
 | json | blob |

-5) List of comments for a given team.
+4) List of comments for a given team.
 This will be fetched using json.
 We plan to store the json entity in a local cache.

-### Table: Comments
+### Table: comments
 | Column | Type  |
 | --- | --- |
 | team_id | integer |
 | json | blob |

+5) The current user state.
+This includes the current user google email address, the selected team id and team name, and a authentication token for using the json integration layer.
+At present, we are exploring whether to store this information in a bundle or in a content provider

 On the server, the database is defined by this schema: